 AAA Editor Notes

-Visitors can learn about aquatic life in Aquanaut Adventure: A Discovery Zone, an interactive exhibit for all ages.
-Pier 225 features California sea lions, and trainer interaction sessions take place throughout the day.
+But wait, there's more!
+Guests can discover more about aquatic life in Aquanaut Adventure: A Discovery Zone, an interactive exhibit for all ages.
+The 4-D Funbelievable Theater combines digital projection, high-definition 3-D film and special effects in multiple experiences throughout the day.

 Note: All tickets are non-refundable.
 Visitors are not permitted to bring food, beverages or gum inside.
-Food is available until 1 hour before closing.
+Food typically is available until 1 hour before closing.

 Guided tours are available.
 Food is available.
 Time: Allow 5 hours minimum.